veronicatesei/hcl-universal-orchestrator-chart/README.md

  - Kubernetes cluster v 1.32 or later
  - Helm v 4.0.0 or later
  - Messaging system: Apache Kafka v 3.9.1 or later OR Redpanda v 25.1.12 or later
- - Database: MongoDB v 8 or later OR Azure Cosmos DB for MongoDB (vCore) OR DocumentDB v 5 for AWS deployment.
+ - Database: MongoDB v 8 or later OR Azure Cosmos DB for MongoDB (vCore) OR DocumentDB v 5 Instance-base cluster for AWS deployment.
  - Enablement of an OIDC provider.

 **For Agentic AI Builder**